SudoSfundo/SudoSfundo/README.md

 # 💫 About Sudo:
 🔭 I’m currently working on
 A gamified 3D-themed portfolio website to showcase my software engineering skills.
+Smart Vitals health monitoring platform designed to simplify vital sign tracking and health condition detection through real-time data visualization.

 🤝 I’m looking to collaborate on
-Open-source web applications, especially those that involve full-stack or creative front-end development.
+Open-source web applications, especially those that involve full-stack or AI/ML systems.

 👐 I’m looking for help with
 Creating immersive 3D experiences using Three.js and optimizing performance for web animations.